SidSong01/modifiedOKVIS-for-benchmarking/README.md

 This is the output from the euroc dataset, mh01, in tum format.

 ## How to run the okvis
---
+---

-please refer to the original repository.
+Please refer to the original repository.

 ## How to run the monocular version of OKVIS
 ---